DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - And finally, I did not bother to guess the correct URLs for all product lines.

 Not all firmware images in existence are listed in the table below.
+I do not know when breaking changes occured or what versions can be skipped.
+The versions listed for `Elements` below worked for me.

-See the Nanoleaf Release Notes:
+See the Nanoleaf Release Notes to see a list of firmware versions for your hardware:

 [2025](https://support.nanoleaf.me/hc/en-us/articles/35633948389268-Products-Firmware-Release-Notes-2025)